| | |

 Seaside

-What makes Seaside special?
-The famed Turnaround and Promenade embody the town’s lively spirit.
-It’s perfect for families, with its kid-friendly attractions like the carousel and arcade.
+So what makes Seaside special?
+For me, the famed Turnaround and Promenade embody the town’s lively spirit.
+It’s perfect for families, with its kid-friendly attractions like the carousel and arcades.

 Downtown Seaside Oregon